Exclusive!

 newsreel

-In this short documentary, Haydn Wood is
+In this short film, Haydn Wood is seen

-seen taking a walk in a garden, looking down on water
+taking a walk in a garden, looking down on water

 lilies from a bow bridge, resting on a bench in front